ezsystems/ezpublish-legacy/support/lupdate-ezpublish3/README.txt

 0. Introduction
 ---------------

-eZ publish 3 requires two programs to create and maintain translations, 'ezlupdate' and 'linguist'.
+eZ Publish 3 requires two programs to create and maintain translations, 'ezlupdate' and 'linguist'.
 These programs are based on the same tools from the Qt toolkit by Trolltech (www.trolltech.com).
 The unix version of this toolkit is released under the GPL. eZ Systems will provide binaries for Windows and Mac OS X.
-The linguist is unmodified from the Qt original, so you also can get this from other sources, such as RPMs. ezlupdate is modified to make it understand eZ publish files.
+The linguist is unmodified from the Qt original, so you also can get this from other sources, such as RPMs. ezlupdate is modified to make it understand eZ Publish files.

 1. Building the program
 -----------------------

-The linguist is not provided with eZ publish 3, as this is distributed in the Qt library available from Trolltech.
+The linguist is not provided with eZ Publish 3, as this is distributed in the Qt library available from Trolltech.

 The following assumes that you are building under unix.
 If you have a